-While the decline in print media advertising has slowed to some extent, the growth opportunities remain in new digital and social media channels; particularly those optimised for mobile devices and with video capability.
+The rate of decline in print media advertising has increased over the prior year, which was somewhat offset by growth in both TV and Radio advertising.
+The fundamental growth opportunities however remain in new digital and social media channels; particularly those optimised for mobile devices and with video capability.
+Personalisation of marketing messages in order to cut through the clutter of messages faced by consumers is also growing in use and effectiveness.
 Many clients still require education around these new opportunities in order to engage with their customers in a rapidly changing environment led by technology advancements; often requiring traffic-driving strategies to digital assets that provide positive user experiences and easy commercial transactions.